 – Turn off ALL notifications for social media and other apps

-– Everyone had to pick one non-screen hobby to work on
+– Everyone had to pick one non-screen hobby to do a few times a week.

-– Regular check-ins to talk about what they’ve been seeing on social media
+– Regular check-ins to talk about what they’ve seen on social media or online.

 Parenting Teens and Tweens can be hard.
 These popular posts that other parents found helpful might help make it a little easier: